 sim The number of simulations identifies how many permutations should be made to randomly assemble communities with the same species richness as the compared community.

-plot Should a histogram for randomly assembled communities be plotted for each compared community, completed with a vertical abline representing the given community.
+plot Should a histogram for randomly assembled communities be plotted for each compared community, completed with a vertical abline representing the given community?
 By default, the plot is not rendered.

 Value